A4200 road: Kingsway

 Kingsway is a major road in central London, designated as part of the A4200.
 It runs from High Holborn, at its north end in the London Borough of Camden, and meets Aldwych in the south in the City of Westminster at Bush House.
 It was opened by King Edward VII in 1905.
 Together Kingsway and Aldwych form one of the major north–south routes through central London linking the ancient east–west routes of High Holborn and Strand.
+The name "King's Way" originally applied to what is now Theobalds Road, as it was the route that King James I took when travelling from London to his residence Theobalds Palace in Hertfordshire.

 History

 Building the road

 The road was purpose-built as part of a major redevelopment of the area in the 1900s.
 Its route cleared away the maze of small streets in Holborn such as Little Queen Street and the surrounding slum dwellings.
-However Holy Trinity Church, which was built in Little Queen Street was spared, whereas the Sardinian Embassy Chapel, an important Roman Catholic church attached to the Embassy of the Kingdom of Sardinia, was demolished to make way for the new street.
+However, Holy Trinity Church in Little Queen Street was spared, whereas the Sardinian Embassy Chapel, an important Roman Catholic church attached to the Embassy of the Kingdom of Sardinia, was demolished to make way for the new street.

-Plans were published by London County Council in 1898 and the road was formally opened in 1905.
+Plans were published by London County Council in 1898, authorised by the London County Council (Improvements) Act 1899 (62 & 63 Vict. c. cclxvi) and the road was formally opened in 1905.
 It is one of the broadest streets in central London at 100 ft wide.
 There were several proposed names for the new street, including King Edward VII Street, Empire Avenue, Imperial Avenue and Connecticut Avenue.
 The name "Kingsway" was in honour of King Edward VII, who opened the street.

 Tramway tunnel

-It was unique in containing below it a tunnel for a tramway, which started just north of Southampton Row, passed beneath Aldwych and continued to the Thames Embankment: this Kingsway tramway subway joined the North and South London tram systems.
+It was unique in containing below it a tunnel for a tramway, which started just north of Southampton Row, passed beneath Aldwych and continued to the Thames Embankment; this Kingsway tramway subway joined the North and South London tram systems.
 In 1958 the disused tunnel was reopened at the southern end to make a new connection, the Strand Underpass, for light traffic between Waterloo Bridge and Kingsway in order to reduce congestion.
-Also beneath Kingsway was a branch of the Piccadilly tube line from Holborn to Aldwych station on the Strand.
-It was closed in 1994.
+Also beneath Kingsway was a branch of the Piccadilly tube line from Holborn to Aldwych station on the Strand; this was closed in 1994.
 Aldwych station is still used for television and film sets that require underground scenes.
 During the Second World War the branch was used to store art treasures from the British Museum, including the Elgin Marbles.